textpattern/textpattern.github.io/tags/if-author.md

 @article@ is this an article author list?
 @image@ is this an image author list?
 @file@ is this a file author list?
-@link@ is this a link author list?
+`link` is this a link author list?
 Default: @article@.

 ## Examples